 The articles required for this research project were all downloaded.
 Each item was carefully scrutinized in order to gather crucial information, and then it was added to the list displayed in Table 2.
 This list aims to reduce errors while outlining the steps for reproducibility and openness.
 The coded data was entered into an Excel spreadsheet and divided into categories based on crucial components like conceptual, empirical, or review.
 The research nation, number of observations, corporate sector or industry, and performance dimension were only a few of the criteria used to categorize each downloaded article.
 The articles necessary for this research assignment were all downloaded.
 Each item was carefully examined in order to obtain vital information before being included to the list shown in Table 2.
-This list is intended to eliminate mistakes while explaining towards repeatability and processes transparency.
+This list is intended to eliminate mistakes while explaining the towards repeatability processes and transparency.
 The coded data was loaded into an Excel spreadsheet and organized into groups depending on critical components such as conceptual, empirical, or review.
-The study country, number of observations, business sector or industry, and performance dimension were only a few of the parameters utilized to characterize each downloaded article.
+The study country, number of observations, business sector or industry, and performance dimension were only a few of the parameters